ravi923615/WhatON/README.md

 WhatON
 ========

 WhatON is an android App dedicated for Movies.
-Purpose of this App is to show popular movies, show user rating and also allow user to rate a particalar movie.
+Purpose of this App is to show popular movies, show user rating and also allow user to rate a particular movie.

 Feature
 =======